Import and explore a map

 - In the Map Properties window, click the Clip Layers tab.

-- From the drop-down menu, choose Clip to the outline of features.
+- From the drop-down menu, choose Clip to the outline.

 The outline of Mali appears in the Selected shape preview.
 No map content will be displayed outside of this clipping shape.